 Pick a wood that is resistant to moisture and climatic changes.
 It should be elastic enough to bend without breaking easily.
 You would not want to work with wood that gets easily attacked by termites and harsh weather conditions.

 Fire and moisture resistant

 Denser wood easily resists fire and absorbs excess moisture to prevent decay.
+The moisture causes the rotting and heaviness of timber.
+Eventually, the wood starts growing molds.
 That increases the life of the wood regardless of what you are making.
-The moisture causes rotting and heaviness of wood.
-Eventually, the wood starts growing molds.

 Look closely at the grain of your wood.
 It has to be straight and tight, and Lower-quality woods have twisted fibers.

 High-quality wood is tough, making it withstand deterioration, abrasion, and shock.
 It becomes perfect for multiple uses since it endures the natural elements that destroy it.

 When investing in your turning projects, high-quality wood is a priority.
 However, that is not enough.
 Make sure that the wood is versatile.
 You should be able to use it for most projects.
 That way, you save money and space.
 You cannot buy different wood each time you have a project.